kubernetes/enhancements/keps/sig-architecture/617-improve-kep-implementation/README.md

 ## Drawbacks

 Changing conventions makes for inconsistency.
-We believe the quality-of-life improvements make these changes worthile anyway.
+We believe the quality-of-life improvements make these changes worthwhile anyway.

 ## Alternatives

 There are many partial solutions to these problems.

-Leaving unresolved text out completely or HTML-commented could work, but we feel it is more useful to actually show that text and emphasize it's non-resolvedness.
+Leaving unresolved text out completely or HTML-commented could work, but we feel it is more useful to actually show that text and emphasize its non-resolvedness.

 Renaming KEPs without making subdirectories incurs most of the same pain with